ktorio/ktor-documentation/topics/authentication.md

 HTTP provides a [general framework](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) for access control and authentication.
 In Ktor, you can use the following HTTP authentication schemes:
 * [Basic](basic.md) - uses `Base64` encoding to provide a username and password.
 Generally is not recommended if not used in combination with HTTPS.
 * [Digest](digest.md) - an authentication method that communicates user credentials in an encrypted form by applying a hash function to the username and password.
-* `Bearer` - an authentication scheme that involves security tokens called bearer tokens.
-You can use [JSON Web Tokens](#jwt) as bearer tokens and use the `jwt` authentication in Ktor to validate and authorize a request.
+* [Bearer](bearer.md) - an authentication scheme that involves security tokens called bearer tokens.
+  The Bearer authentication scheme is used as part of [OAuth](oauth.md) or [JWT](jwt.md), but you can also provide custom logic for authorizing bearer tokens.

 ### Form-based authentication {id="form-auth"}